First cabinet of Donald Trump: Mike Dempsey (acting)

 Mike Dempsey served in this position from January 20 until March 15, 2017.

-Dan Coats
+Dan Coats (2017–2019)

 On January 7, 2017, Dan Coats, former senator of Indiana, was officially selected to be the Director of National Intelligence.
 On March 15, 2017, Coats was confirmed by the Senate by a vote of 85–12.
 On August 15, 2019, Coats resigned from his position as Director of National Intelligence.

 Joseph Maguire (acting)

 Joseph Maguire took over as acting director on August 16, 2019.
 He resigned on February 21, 2020.

 Richard Grenell (acting)

 Richard Grenell took office as acting director on February 21, 2020, and resigned to take a position in the 2020 Trump Campaign.

-John Lee Ratcliffe
+John Lee Ratcliffe (2020–2021)

 Former Congressman John Ratcliffe was confirmed and assumed the position May 26, 2020.

 Ambassador to the United Nations

 Like all ambassadorships and all official Cabinet positions, the nominee for this ambassador to the U.N. requires confirmation by the Senate.
 The nomination of an Ambassador-designate to the United Nations is reviewed during hearings held by the members of the Senate Foreign Relations Committee, and then presented to the full Senate for a vote.